joegreene/Spring-2014-CS-Lab--SI-/Week 5/README.md

   cout << some_integer << endl;
 ```

-which outputs `42` in console.
+which outputs `42` in console. `42` is an `integer constant`.

 ##### Doubles
 Known in syntax as `double`, doubles are similar to the `int` data type, except they are
 for decimal values.
-Refer to the reference under "Data Types" for exact byte-size and range.
+Refer to the second reference under "Data Types" for exact byte-size
+and range.

 Here's an example of this in code: